ChilliCream/graphql-platform/README.md

 If you are just getting started with GraphQL a good way to learn is visiting [GraphQL.org](https://graphql.org).
 We have implemented the Star Wars example with the Hot Chocolate API and you can use our example implementation to follow along.

-In order to get generate the example project head over to your console and fire up the following commands.
+In order to generate the example project head over to your console and fire up the following commands.

 ```bash
 mkdir starwars